Summer Theater Camp FAQ

 What is the audition like?

 Students must be registered to audition and must be accompanied to the audition by a parent or guardian.
-Auditions will last about one hour for Puss in Boots and ninety minutes for The Taming of the Shrew.
+Auditions will last about one hour.
 The session will begin with a group warm-up to get everyone comfortable for the audition, followed by individual and/or group reading of scenes.
 Students will be asked to read and act out one or more parts during these group scenes.
 The best way to prepare is to read the play or story (see the main page for synopsis and links to the play/story), wear something comfortable, and get ready to have fun!

 All students registered for the camp will be given a role in the show.
 Main speaking roles will be filled by those who auditioned.
 Other students will be cast in parts which may or may not have a small number of lines.
 Casting will be announced in June 2019 and scripts made available.
 Students with lines are expected to read the script and have their lines memorized by the first day of camp.